Kanbanboards III–putting on the web

 · January 23, 2011

 After my latest post-of-admitting-failures I got some really nice feedback from a lot of people.
-Apparently there are others out there who think that a failure is great learning opportunity.
+Apparently there are others out there who think that a failure is a great learning opportunity.
 OK – I will most certainly continue down that path.

 Comments